 Please contact the Copyright Office if you have questions about copyright protection of works you have created.

-Copyright constitutes one form of intellectual property, which applies to original literary, dramatic, musical and artistic works, constitutes one form of intellectual property.
+Copyright constitutes one form of intellectual property, which applies to original literary, dramatic, musical and artistic works.
 Copyright infringement is the unauthorized copying or use of a work.

 Canadian copyright law specifies that a creator, author, or “copyright owner” of a work has the right to: